ai7900/Visual-Novel-Simulator/Core files for VN/Core Files MKIII/COMMANDS README.txt

 !audioplay SOUNDFILE		Make som noise, .ogg files only!
 !audiostop			Destroys the current sound effect

-!bgmstart SOUNDFILE		Start jammin with background music, .ogg files only!
+!bgmplay SOUNDFILE		Start jammin with background music, .ogg files only!
 !bgmstop			Stops the current background music from playing

 !nextact			Advances to the next act.txt file